Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Reason #4: Instagram hashtags not working because you are not using enough hashtags

-There is no particular number of hashtags to be used in one post if that’s what you’re thinking.
+There is no particular number of hashtags to be used in one post if that’s what you think.
 However, each post on Instagram is allowed up to thirty hashtags.
-This means if you are using only five spots out of thirty, you are most likely missing out on opportunities to explore with your Instagram followers (click here to see how you can boost your follower count organically!).
-On the flip side, if you are stuffing your post with too many hashtags it may be counterproductive.
-For a more fundamental understanding of how hashtags work on Instagram, give this one a read!
+This means if you are using only five spots out of thirty, you are most likely missing out on opportunities to explore with your Instagram followers.
+On the flip side, if you stuff your post with too many hashtags, it may be counterproductive.

-So the deal is to find the right balance, and that comes with managing social media accounts with varied genres.
-We analyzed some random handles and the below graph shows the impact of using Hashtags in Posts.
+So, the deal is to find the right balance, and that comes with managing social media accounts with varied genres.
+You need to implement different strategies and play with numbers to figure out what works best for you.
+We analyzed some random handles, and the graph below shows the impact of using Hashtags in Posts.

 use hashtags for better engagement